-After months of uncertainty, the idea of booking a once-in-a-lifetime cruise holiday for 2021 seems unimaginable, no matter how desperate we all are to escape.
-However, Bolsover Cruise Club is offering a series of bucket-list cruises that appeal to all budgets – whether you’re saving or splurging.
+After months of uncertainty, the idea of booking a once-in-a-lifetime cruise holiday for 2021 seemed a distant dream, but things are looking up.
+Whether you’re saving or splurging, Bolsover Cruise Club is offering a series of bucket-list cruises that appeal to all budgets.

 With almost 40 years’ experience, Bolsover Cruise Club has a team of genuine cruise enthusiasts who have collectively spent more than 15,000 nights at sea, and pride themselves on knowing ‘everything there is to know’ about cruising.